-3. Unique Rules or Instructions:
+4. Unique Rules or Instructions:

 - a.
 Items must be "handmade"; no ready-to-wear/factory made items will be accepted for judging. - b.
 Articles of clothing for "Clothing Option" classes are to be made by and constructed for the 4-H member to wear.
 Doll clothing does not meet the requirement for Clothing Option classes. - c.
 Send NO additional accessories or undergarment with any sewing entry unless it was constructed as a part of the project. - d.
 Specific number of items: In classes where there is to be a specified number of articles exhibited and the entry contains more, the judges will be instructed to have the agent who submits the article(s) make the decision on which item(s) are to be judged.
 In those cases where the situation was not discovered before entry was made, the article(s) to be judged will be left to the discretion of the judges. - e.
 Complete outfit: The definition of a "complete outfit" is an item or items that cover the top and bottom of the body.
 To be considered a top, a jacket or robe, it must include a front or back closure.
-Open front tops that require an under shirt do not count as a complete outfit unless the under shirt is also constructed by the member. - 4.
-Additional Documentation Required: Documentation is required only in Junior Unit VI non-clothing option, Up Cycle Jr & Sr and Smart Clothing Jr & Sr projects. - a.
+Open front tops that require an under shirt do not count as a complete outfit unless the under shirt is also constructed by the member. - 5.
+Additional Documentation Required: Documentation is required only in Junior Unit VI non-clothing option, Up Cycle Jr & Sr, and Smart Clothing Jr & Sr projects. - a.
 Documentation may be handwritten or printed by computer on 8.5" X 11" paper. - b.
 Insert documentation into folder or plastic sheet protector.
-Attach it to the item using a safety pin or binder clip.
+Attach it to the item using a safety pin or binder clip. - 6.
+Labeling: Small label: Safety pin a small label with at least the county name on it inside of each article.
+Do not use straight pins.
+This label is needed in case garments become separated.